It’d make sense if you think you can just cut the Archer AX50‘s performance in half to figure out the Archer AX10. But you’d be so wrong.

 And the test results showed just that.
 My 2×2 Wi-Fi 6 clients got the sustained speed of some 730 Mbps and more than 630 Mbps at the short and long distances, respectively.
 The latter was faster than that of the Walmart-exclusive Archer AX3000.

 In tests with Wi-Fi 5 clients, the AX10 did quite well, too.
-At a close distance, my 4×4 client averaged some 650 Mbps, and at 40 feet (12 m) away, my 3×3 client registered almost 580 Mbps.
+My 4×4 client averaged 650 Mbps at a close distance, and at 40 feet (12 m) away, my 3×3 client registered almost 580 Mbps.
 Again, one of the two was faster than the higher-end Archer AX3000.

-Note that this band of the AX10 uses Wi-Fi 4 (802.11n) while that of most others on the charts is of Wi-Fi 6.
-But that’s only to say, the changes in Wi-Fi standard has little effect on this band’s performance.
+Note that this band of the AX10 uses Wi-Fi 4 (802.11n) while most others on the charts use Wi-Fi 6.
+But that’s only to say, the changes in Wi-Fi standard have little effect on this band’s performance.

 The AX10 passed my three-day stress test with no issue.
 It had the same coverage as the AX50, meaning if you have a home of around 1800 ft² (167 m²), place it in the middle, and you’ll like to have good Wi-Fi signals everywhere.

 The TP-Link Archer AX10 is one of the most affordable routers on the market.
 Period.
 It brings the cost of Wi-Fi 6 to below that of many Wi-Fi 5 routers.
 But it’s not a cheap router.
 Instead, among those I’ve worked with, it’s one of the most dependable.

 The fact the AX10 is a stripped-down router with limited features means it won’t work for everyone.
-But for the majority of users who just need a frill-free Wi-Fi machine to share their typical Internet connection in a typically modest home, this is an excellent buy.
+But for most users who only need a frill-free Wi-Fi machine to share their typical Internet connection in a typically modest home, this is an excellent buy.

-The thing is, even if my assessment above is wrong, which it’s not, for the price, this router sure is a low risk, to say the least.
+The thing is, even if my assessment above is wrong, which it’s not, for the price, this router sure is a low risk.